Henning Sirringhaus

 Henning Sirringhaus is Hitachi Professor of Electron Device Physics, Head of the Microelectronics Group and a member of the Optoelectronics Group at the Cavendish Laboratory.
 He is also a Fellow of Churchill College at the University of Cambridge.

 Education

 Sirringhaus was educated at ETH Zürich where he was awarded a Bachelor of Science degree and PhD in physics.
-From 1995-1996 he worked as a postdoctoral research fellow at Princeton University.
+From 1995 to 1996 he worked as a postdoctoral research fellow at Princeton University.

 Research

 Sirringhaus does research on the charge and spin transport and photophysics of organic semiconductors as well as solution-processible inorganic semiconductors including halide perovskites.
 Sirringhaus leads an active research group with over 30 members including PhD students and postdoctoral researchers.

 Awards and honours

 Sirringhaus was elected a Fellow of the Royal Society in 2009, his nomination reads: